Fatigue and Immune System Disorders

 Expert Care for Vector-Borne Illnesses

-Specializing in the diagnosis and treatment of vector-borne diseases like Lyme disease, we offer comprehensive care including testing, treatment, and ongoing support.
+Specializing in the diagnosis and treatment of vector-borne diseases like Lyme disease, I offer comprehensive care including testing, treatment, and ongoing support.
+Additionally, I am in the process of becoming a fully trained fellow through ILADS (The international Lyme and Associated Disease Society), of which I am a voting member and attend the annual conferences.

 Fatigue and Immune System Disorders: Revitalizing Your Vitality and Immune Health